Friday, June 21, 2019

 Anito in Bicol mythology

-The stronger and more powerful Anito who were believed to be once humans who had a standing in society either for their position or special attributes.
+Anito specifically means ancestor spirit and wood statues that house and represent them.
+The ''Anito'' refers to ancestor spirits and spirits of the dead.
+In Bicol mythology the anitos were primarily ancestor spirits, heroic spirits and some are evil spirits.
+The stronger and more powerful Anitos who were believed to be once humans who had a standing in society either for their position or special attributes.
 They could have been an important leader, a renowned healer, a silat warrior, a pious man or even a shaman.
 They are usually represented by small wooden dolls called Tagno (generic idol) and Lagdong (imaged carved to repesent a certain relative of ancestor) .These idols symbolising the anitos or dead ancestors (within the home and family) are prayed upon and given offerings to grand request and to answer prayers.
 These anito were closely interwoven on the lifestyle of people.

-Anito: Ancestral Spirits and Nature Deities in Precolonial Philippines
+Anito: Ancestral Spirits and Deities in Precolonial Philippines

 Anito and Its Forms: